-These projects could be jeopardized by repealing the Clean Electricity Investment Tax Credit (48E) or the Clean Electricity Production Tax Credit (45Y), which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed North Dakota will require a 70% increase in power generation by 2040.
+These projects could be jeopardized by recent changes to the clean electricity tax credits (48E, 45Y).
+Restricting these credits for wind and solar will also reduce power on the grid when more is needed North Dakota will require a 70% increase in power generation by 2040.